Definition of Gross Margin Ratio

 The gross margin ratio is a percentage resulting from dividing the amount of a company's gross profit by the amount of its net sales.
 (The gross margin ratio is also known as the gross profit margin or the gross profit percentage or simply the gross margin.)

 To illustrate the gross margin ratio, let's assume that a company has net sales of $800,000 and its cost of goods sold is $600,000.
-This means its gross profit is $200,000 (net sales of $800,000 minus its cost of goods sold of $600,000) and its gross margin ratio is 25% (gross profit of $200,000 divided by net sales of $800,000).
+As a result, its gross profit is $200,000 (net sales of $800,000 minus its cost of goods sold of $600,000) and its gross margin ratio is 25% (gross profit of $200,000 divided by net sales of $800,000).